 (Optional) Check Allow participants to unmute themselves if you would like participants to be able to unmute at any time during the meeting.

 Sharing the Screen

 Click the Share Screen button located in your meeting controls.

-Select one of these screen share options: Basic, Advanced or Files
+Select one of these screen share options: Basic, Advanced or Files.

 CLICK HERE FOR MORE DETAILED SUPPORT: https://support.zoom.us/hc/en-us